 With a hybrid mutual fund, the fund management (and, in turn, the investor) can sell assets at high prices and acquire them back at cheap prices.
-Those who invest in hybrid funds benefit from the ability to adjust the asset allocation within legal bounds.
+Those who invest in These funds benefit from the ability to adjust the asset allocation within legal bounds.

 Hassle-free asset balancing

 Unless you have more than 24 hours in a day, managing mutual fund investments and making modifications based on market updates might be challenging.
 A fund manager can rebalance your portfolio based on geopolitical and market changes.